yzziizzy/EACSMB/DEVELOPMENT.md

 * SSAO (Screen Space Ambient Occlusion)
 * Emitters need animated 3D textures.
 * Texture scaling algorithm is broken (TextureManager)
+* Lighting:
 	* Point lights using geom-shader billboards for small/distance rendering.
+	* Fix light direction and color storage in gbuf.
+Probably needs some fancy packing.
+	* HDR and bloom
 * Ray-marched volumetric clouds and fog.
 * Custom mouse pointer support.
-* HDR lighting and bloom.
 * Falling rain and snow.
 	* Make a special version of Emitter that only spawns in rage of the camera, but consistently.
 * Mipmapping in decals.